-Limited Express Okhotsk and Taisetsu take you to Abashiri from Sapporo and Asahikawa.
-Abashiri is well known as drift ice viewing in winter time.
-And also when you go to the world heritage site, Shiretoko, you may use this train to Abashiri and transfer to the local train to Shiretoko-Shari.
-If you need the information about the access to Shiretoko, please see one of my posts, “How to get Shiretoko“.
+The limited express Okhotsk and Taisetsu take you to Abashiri from Sapporo and Asahikawa.
+Abashiri is well known as the place to see a drift ice viewing tour in the winter time.
+And also when you go to the world heritage site, Shiretoko, you may use this train for Abashiri and transfer to a local train to Shiretoko-Shari.
+If you need the information about the access to Shiretoko, please see one of my posts, “How to get to Shiretoko“.

-You can take this train by Japan Rail Pass with no restriction.
-I would like to show you the information about these trains.
-Continue reading →
+You can ride on this train by Japan Rail Pass with no restriction.
+I would like to show you the information about the limited express Okhotsk and Taisetsu.